neos/neos-development-collection/TYPO3.Neos/Documentation/CreatingASite/TypoScript/InsideTypoScript.rst

 All TypoScript files are expected to be in the folder *Resources/Private/TypoScript* when it comes to automatic inclusion.

-Neos will include the *Root.ts2* file of all packages listed in the Setting ``TYPO3.Neos.typoScript.autoInclude`` in the order of packages as returned by the package management.
+Neos will include the *Root.ts2* file of all packages listed in the Setting ``Neos.Neos.typoScript.autoInclude`` in the order of packages as returned by the package management.

 Neos will then always include the *Root.ts2* file of the current site package.